-The Stuart Ross BAME Press Office Internship is a diversity initiative targeted at students of African, African-Caribbean, Asian or Chinese origin (or a combination of the above) who are studying or have recently graduated.
-These groups are under-represented regionally, and nationally, in PR which is why this scheme was created in 2006.
+The Stuart Ross BAME Press Office Internship is a diversity initiative targeted at students of African, Afro-Caribbean, Asian or Chinese origin (or a combination of the above) who are studying or have recently graduated.
+These groups are under-represented regionally, and nationally, in PR which is why we created this scheme in 2006.

-Based in one of the UK's busiest press offices, you'll get a sense of what working in a high-pressured PR environment is like and the essential skills you need to start your career in PR.
+Based in one of the UK's busiest press offices, you'll get a sense of what working in a high-pressured, PR environment is like and the essential skills you need to start your career in PR.

-From the start of your internship, you'll be involved in handling the big stories of the day and delivering proactive stories and campaigns.
-You will have set objectives to achieve and be given a clear outline of the skills you acquire.
+From the beginning of your internship, you'll be involved in handling the big stories of the day affecting London's transport and delivering dedicated stories and campaigns.

-Training is also important, so you'll be encouraged to attend a range of internal and external training courses to support your development, including social media, crisis communications and campaign planning.
+Training is important, so we will encourage you to attend a range of internal and external training courses to support your development, including social media, crisis communications and campaign planning.

 Once you've finished your internship, ongoing employment with us would be based on the success of your application through our usual competitive recruitment processes.

 Undergraduates or graduates of BAME (as defined above) origin on track to receive, or have already achieved, a 2:2 in any degree or one year's experience in media, PR or other related fields.